 - Pregnancy Testing

 - Medically-Accurate Abortion Information

-- Limited Obstetrical Ultrasound for clients who qualify
+- Limited Obstetrical Ultrasound (first trimester ultrasounds) for clients who qualify

-- Pregnancy Options Education to help you make an informed pregnancy decision
+- Pregnancy Decision Coaching to help you make an informed pregnancy decision

-- Material assistance for clients and their babies
+- Material Assistance for you and your baby

 - Referrals to local community services such as shelter, housing, and food assistance

 - How can I tell if I'm pregnant?

 Susquehanna Valley Pregnancy Services offers free pregnancy tests and free limited first-trimester obstetrical ultrasounds to eligible clients to help you determine if you are pregnant.
 This ultrasound enables you to confirm that your pregnancy is viable and also establishes accurate dating of your pregnancy – two pieces of information that are very helpful to know as you consider your pregnancy options.
 Contact us to schedule an appointment to see if you qualify for this vital, free service.

 We do accept walk-ins at most locations.
 In order to ensure that you do not have a long wait, it is suggested that you call ahead of time (or book online) to schedule a free appointment.
 Check out our locations page for hours and contact information.
 All of our services are free, confidential, and non-judgmental.